1f2n3n

 3. Have students read Tom Feelings' book The Middle Passage, including the introduction.
 For an online version, students can see Feelings' art and read his introductory words at: http://www.juneteenth.com/middlep.htm.

 5. Break students into pairs.
 Ask each pair to find exact locations of these points of the triangle trade: Bristol, England; Ivory Coast, Africa; Charleston, South Carolina.
-To do this, start at the National Geographic Xpeditions site: http://www.nationalgeographic.com/xpeditions.
-(Direct students to click Atlas at the top of the page.)
-Now have a volunteer tell in which continent the first location, Bristol, England, is located.
+To do this, start at the National Geographic Interactive Map: http://education.nationalgeographic.com/education/mapping/interactive-map/?ar_a=1.
+Have a volunteer tell in which continent the first location, Bristol, England, is located.
 After the desired answer of Europe is elicited, have students click on that continent's name on the top of the page.
 Direct them to select United Kingdom to get the appropriate map for this area.
-Have students find Bristol, England on this map.
+Have students zoom in to find Bristol, England on this map.
 Then direct them to find the approximate location of Bristol on their paper map and plainly mark it.
 Do the same for the location of Ivory Coast, Africa (note that this is referred to as "Cote d'Ivoire" on the map; the main port is called Abidjan) and Charleston, South Carolina.

 6. Once students have marked all three sites on their maps, have them connect the points, forming a triangle.
 Tell the students they now need to find three things:

 • How far did the ships travel from England to the Ivory Coast?
-[Bristol, England to Ivory Coast – 2,997 miles]
+[Bristol, England to Ivory Coast – 2,997 miles/4823 kilometres]

 • How far did the Africans travel from the Ivory Coast to Charleston?
-[Ivory Coast to Charleston, S.C. – 5,051 miles]
+[Ivory Coast to Charleston, S.C. – 5,051 miles/8129 kilometres]

 • How far did the trips have to travel to return to England?
-[Charleston, S.C. to Bristol, England – 3,978 miles]
+[Charleston, S.C. to Bristol, England – 3,978 miles/6402 kilometres]

 Using the "How far is it?" device at this URL, http://www.infoplease.com/atlas/calculate-distance.html, have students figure the three distances from each point to each point of the triangle.
 Have them type each location and destination into the mileage finder – Bristol to Ivory Coast, Ivory Coast to Charleston, and Charleston to Bristol – and jot down the distance on the paper world map.
 When students are finished, redirect them to their original estimates on the board; how close were they?